DanglingPointer/TTK4147/Ex2/README.md

 Global variables are cached (each thread has its own copy).

-2. Run the program from assignment C.
+2.Run the program from assignment C.

 - What happens with the threads that does not get access to a resource right away?